nathan-barry/nathan.rs/content/posts/about-me.md

-<blockquote>"I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"— <cite>Félix Martí-Ibáñez</cite></blockquote>
+> "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"--- Félix Martí-Ibáñez

 ## Nathan Barry
 ---